physcip/od2samba4/README.md

 ```bash
 ./out/setmembership.sh
 ```

+This script also takes care of processing nested groups, if both parent and child group are migrated to Samba4.

 ### Step 6 - Simultaneous OD and Samba4 Operation with Automatic Import
 If you want to test Samba4 for some time before making the final switch while synchronizing password changes and new users from OD over to the Samba4 server, see `sync/README.md` for information on how to accomplish that.